 Welcome to our blog series, exploring the key topics being discussed in the enforcement industry.
-In Part 2, we consider what it means to be a member of CIVEA.
+In this blog, we consider what it means to be a member of CIVEA.

 CIVEA, the civil enforcement association, is the principal trade association representing civil enforcement agencies in England and Wales.
 We currently represent over 95% of the entire enforcement industry.
 But what makes civil enforcement of central and local government debt different to debt collection by private companies?